 AppTech Payments Corp.
 Holds Fireside Chat with Fox Business Network Market Analyst Kenny Polcari

-/EIN News/ -- CARLSBAD, Calif., Dec.
+CARLSBAD, Calif., Dec.
 21, 2022 (GLOBE NEWSWIRE) -- AppTech Payments Corp.
-(AppTech) (NASDAQ: APCX), an innovative Fintech company powering seamless, omni-channel commerce between businesses and consumers, holds Fireside Chat between AppTech CEO, Luke D’Angelo, and CNBC and Fox Business Network Market Analyst Kenny Polcari.
-Polcari sits down with D’Angelo to discuss future growth and outlines the most recent Company events.
+(AppTech) APCX, an innovative Fintech company powering seamless, omni-channel commerce between businesses and consumers, holds Fireside Chat between AppTech CEO, Luke D'Angelo, and CNBC and Fox Business Network Market Analyst Kenny Polcari.
+Polcari sits down with D'Angelo to discuss future growth and outlines the most recent Company events.
 Viewers can watch the interview here: https://www.youtube.com/watch?v=7wtwhYGv4Bs

 AppTech was also recently viewed on Fox business as one of the best long-term companies to have in your five-year stock plan, seen here: http://video.foxbusiness.com/v/6317511890112/.